14

 “She had a blast,” Nakia said.

-Before Nakia could reply, Ursa spotted Sha Warpony and Mia Fox making their way over.
-Both looked like they had just raided their favorite fandom booths.
+Before Nakia could reply, Ursa spotted Sha-Warpony and Mia Fox making their way over.
+Both looked like they had raided their favorite fandom booths.
 Sha clutched a booklet covered in stickers, and Mia wore a winter beanie shaped like a fox.

 “That beanie matches your gimmick,” Nakia said to Mia, who responded with a slight nod, quiet as usual.

 “I heard you two were added to the card last minute?”
-Ursa asked, touching the little tail on Mia’s beanie.
+Ursa asked, reaching out to touch the little tail on Mia’s beanie.

-Ursa fixated at the merch.
+Ursa fixated on the merch.
 “If I knew we were allowed to shop around like fans, I would’ve brought more cash.
 This place is massive.”

 “We better head backstage.
-Jay’s getting antsy,” Sha said, nodding toward where Jay and Kaya were standing, chatting.
+Jay’s getting antsy,” Sha said, nodding toward where Jay and Kaya were standing.
 They both waved when they saw the group looking.

 “You coming?”
 Ursa asked Nakia.